Can I Exercise Wearing Compression Stockings?

 Compression stockings treat venous disorders, such as chronic venous insufficiency, varicose veins, lymphedema and post phlebetic syndrome.
 Compression stockings help to circulate the blood back to the heart, decreasing swelling in the legs and preventing blood clots from forming in the legs.

-Post-operative patients often wear compression stockings to prevent the formation of blood clots, a common risk after surgery.
-Because the venous system is under twice its normal stress during pregnancy, pregnant women may benefit from wearing compression stockings, which may alleviate leg discomfort and prevent varicose veins.
+People who have just come out of surgery often wear compression stockings to prevent the formation of blood clots, a common risk after surgery.
+Because the venous system is under twice its normal stress during pregnancy, pregnant people may benefit from wearing compression stockings, which may alleviate leg discomfort and prevent varicose veins.

 Advertisement